DepledgeLab/DRUMMER/README.md

 DRUMMER was designed and implemented by Jonathan S. Abebe and [Daniel P. Depledge](https://med.nyu.edu/faculty/daniel-p-depledge)

 ## Updates
-DRUMMER v0.2 has now been released with the following improvements
+DRUMMER v1.0 has now been released with the following improvements
-- a single output summary file containing all candidate sites
+- a single output summary file containing all candidate sites across all biological replicates
-- improved visualizations for both transcript and genome level analyses
+- parsing test figure to ensure all reads have been included
 - improved tutorials for both human and viral datasets

 ## Table of contents